|

 “Very well then,” Hitler said, rising and walking toward a private,

-inner door,
+hidden door,

 "let's go to my resting room where you can have my full attention."